-An Excerpt from Marginal Eyes, Chapter Eight
+An Excerpt from Marginal Eyes, Chapter Thirteen:

 “Because I’m afraid,” I replied simply.
-How in the fuck was that not obvious?

 “I’m going to have to take a look inside the vehicle,” the other officer said.

 “Fuck no, this is bullshit,” Tommy protested.
 “You guys have no right to do this!”

 Tommy was indignant, and thank God he was a big light-skinned fellow, or I don’t know how the officers might have reacted.
 But, knowing Tommy, I was also afraid he was being so obstinate toward them because he had stashed a bowl of weed inside my glove compartment and didn’t want them to find it.
 Things could start getting worse pretty quickly.